caarmen/network-monitor/awt-datatransfer-minimal/README.md

 awt-datatransfer-minimal dependencies
 =====================================

-WTF, Why are there awt classes in an Android project?
+WTF, why are there awt classes in an Android project?
 -----------------------------------------------------
 These dependencies allow us to use the java mail api to send e-mails on Android.